Nishant43S/Web-Data-Scraper/README.md

               </ul>
           </li>
          <li><b>Tables:</b> Any tabular data on the website is extracted, which is particularly useful for users analyzing structured datasets or tables of information like statistics or comparison charts.</li>
+        <li><b>Code Snippets (like from W3Schools, etc.):</b> The app can also capture any embedded code blocks or programming snippets, making it helpful for developers or students looking to learn from code examples.</li>
         </ul>
   </li>
+  <li><b>Download All Content as a DOC File:</b> After the scraping process is completed, users can download the entire scraped content as a DOC (Microsoft Word) file.
+This format is highly versatile, allowing for easy editing, sharing, and printing of the data.
+It’s especially useful for those looking to compile reports or research based on the scraped content.</li>
 </ul>